What is ECMO?

 - Institutional commitment (including fiscal support)

 - Key personnel with continuous involvement in ECMO management.
-Including: Administrative and Nursing Leadership, and ECMO Coordinator, and an Outreach Coordinator
+Including: Administrative and Nursing Leadership, an ECMO Coordinator, and an Outreach Coordinator

 - A physician leader with qualifying skills and hospital supported time to develop the program

-- A formal consultative ECMO service that have at least two physicians collaborate prior to initiation of therapy and evaluate potential candidates
+- A formal consultative ECMO service that has at least two physicians collaborate prior to initiation of therapy and evaluate potential candidates

 Implementing an ECMO Program